nao1215/sqly/README.md

 ```

 ### Inspect tables: --inspect option
 `--inspect` imports the given files and directories and prints a JSON report of every table, then exits without starting the shell.
 The report lists each table name, its source path, the column schema, the row count, and a small sample of rows.
 It gives scripts and LLMs a non-interactive equivalent of `.tables`, `.schema`, and `.describe`.
 Import progress goes to stderr, so stdout carries only the JSON.
-Excel sheets and ACH/Fedwire files map several tables to one source path.
+Excel sheets and ACH/Fedwire files map several tables to one source path. `--inspect-sample N` sets how many sample rows each table includes (default 5); `--inspect-sample 0` produces a schema-only report for wide or multi-table sources.

 ```shell
 $ sqly --inspect testdata/user.csv